 Can you use a solar cover in the winter?

-Well to a large extent, this depends on what the climate you live in is like and whether you want to use the pool year-round.
+Well, to a large extent, this depends on your climate and whether you want to use the pool year-round.

 Cold winter climates

-If you live somewhere with very cold winters, perhaps with heavy snowfall and hard frosts then the answer is most definitely no. Your solar cover will need replacing much quicker in a climate like this.
-If your weather is so cold that the water freezes then there is a good chance that the solar cover would be damaged beyond saving by becoming frozen.
+If you live somewhere with very cold winters, perhaps with heavy snowfall and hard frosts, the answer is most definitely no. Your solar cover will need replacing much quicker in a climate like this.
+If your weather is so cold that the water freezes, then there is a good chance that the solar cover will be damaged beyond saving by becoming frozen.

-If money is no object so you keep your pool heated throughout the winter in such a cold climate, and swim in it, then it may be worth using a solar cover in the winter too.
-You are unlikely to gain much heat from the sun by keeping it on but the thermal qualities of the cover would help to retain heat.
+If money is no object, and you keep your pool heated throughout the winter in such a cold climate and swim in it, then it may be worth using a solar cover in the winter, too.
+You are unlikely to gain much heat from the sun by keeping it on, but the thermal qualities of the cover would help to retain heat.

-You may just find that the money you save in heating costs covers the cost of renewing the cover should it need it.
+You may find that the money you save on heating costs covers the cost of renewing the cover should it be needed.

 Warm winter climates

-If you live somewhere like Arizona, Florida or parts of Australia then it may be possible to use the cover in winter to enable year-round swimming by keeping the pool warm.
-Without the extremes of weather, the cover is less likely to become damaged.
+If you live in Arizona, Florida or parts of Australia, it may be possible to use the cover in winter to enable year-round swimming by keeping the pool warm.
+The cover is less likely to become damaged without extreme weather.

 What do I do?